Meagint History, Family Crest & Coats of Arms

 Early History of the Meagint family

-Another 204 words (15 lines of text) covering the years 117 and 1172 are included under the topic Early Meagint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meagint research.
+Another 92 words (7 lines of text) covering the years 117 and 1172 are included under the topic Early Meagint History in all our PDF Extended History products and printed products wherever possible.

 Meagint Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Meagint family name.
 Variations found include Meighan, Meehan, Meegin, Meeghen, Meegan, Meakin, Meakins, Mekins, Mehan, Mehen, Mehigan, Mehegan, O'Meighan, O'Meehan and many more.

 Early Notables of the Meagint family (pre 1700)